-San Carlos de Bariloche (commonly called Bariloche) is a town in Argentina’s Patagonia region.
+Bask in the beauty of San Carlos de Bariloche (commonly called Bariloche) a town in Argentina’s Patagonia region.
 It borders Nahuel Huapi, a large glacial lake surrounded by the Andes Mountains.
 Bariloche is known for its Swiss alpine-style architecture and its chocolate, sold in shops lining Calle.

 Mitre, the main street.
 It’s also a popular base for hiking and skiing the nearby mountains and exploring the surrounding Lake District.